 We breed for productivity, milking ability, consistency, fleece quality, and size.
-We prefer a finn that is big enough to handle quadruplets, with enough milk to raise them with very little human intervention.
+We prefer a finn that is big enough to handle their large litters, with enough milk to raise them with very little human intervention.
 We had the second set of septuplets born in the US in 1985, and many of our animals go back to that bloodline.
-Our ewes frequently throw quints and sextuplets, and we had another set of septuplets born in 2011.
-Two of those lambs are in our flock - Lucky 7, who is proving himself to be a great sire, and Ms 7-UP, who threw beautiful lambs this year.
-This year we have had two more sets of septuplets.
+Our ewes frequently throw quints and sextuplets, and we have had several other set of septuplets born in 2011 and 2015.
+Many of those animals are in our flock - Lucky 7, who is proving himself to be a great sire, and his littermate Ms 7-UP, as well as Agent 007 who is giving his productivity to our gray and black animals.

 We like the Finn breed due to the docile, friendly nature of both the rams and the ewes.
 The lambs are very hardy.
 Most of our ewes lamb without assistance.
 We supplement large litters of lambs twice a day, and leave them on their mother.

 One of my last colors to set in my flock was the gray.
-I am pleased to say that I have several animals that were born gray, as well as some of the fading black and dilution gray genes.
+I am pleased to say that I have several animals that were born gray, as well as some with the fading black and dilution gray genes.
+I also have the brown color in both a darker brown and a lighter champagne color.

 Devil - 3L 2-53 Celebrated her 11th birthday with her fourth set of sextuplets.